-If a person called as the lender lends money or some other asset to another person called as the borrower, then the former charges some percentage as interest on the amount given to the later.
+If a person called as the lender lends money or some other asset to another person called the borrower, then the former charges some percentage as interest on the amount given to them later.
 That percentage is called the interest rate.
-In financial terms, the rate charged on the principal amount by the bank, financial institutions or other lenders for lending their money to the borrowers is known as the interest rate.
-It is basically the borrowing cost of using others fund or conversely the amount earned from the lending of funds.
+In financial terms, the rate charged on the principal amount by the bank, financial institutions, or other lenders for lending their money to the borrowers is known as the interest rate.
+It is basically the borrowing cost of using other’s funds or, conversely, the amount earned from the lending of funds.

 Interest Rate – Example #1

-We can take the example of Mr Tom having a requirement of $200 lakhs.
-Now Mr Tom will approach a bank or other financial institution to avail the loan.
+We can take the example of Mr. Tom having a requirement of $200 lakhs.
+Now Mr. Tom will approach a bank or other financial institution to avail of the loan.
 Now the bank agrees to pay him the loan but requires him to repay $230 at the end of the year.
-Now the borrowing cost (interest) of Mr Tom is $30 ($230-$200)and the interest rate is $30/$200 = 15%
+Now the borrowing cost (interest) of Mr. Tom is $30 ($230-$200), and the interest rate is $30/$200 = 15%

 Interest Rate – Example #2

-Now another example can be of a person depositing $400 in the bank in its fixed deposit account giving interest @8% p.a. simple interest.
-This is the investment done by the person on which he will earn interest.
-So at the end of 5 years, he will get $560 [($400*8%)*5 + $400] and if the interest is given @8% compounded annually then the amount an investor will receive at the end of 5 years will be $587.73.
+Now another example can be of a person depositing $400 in the bank in its fixed deposit account, giving interest @8% p.a. simple interest.
+It is the investment done by the person on which he will earn interest.
+So at the end of 5 years, he will get $560 [($400*8%)*5 + $400], and if the interest is given @8% compounded annually, then the amount an investor will receive at the end of 5 years will be $587.73.
 The calculation is as follows.

-- The use of discount rate is complex as compared to the interest rate as the discount rate is used in discounted cash flow analysis for calculating the present value of future cash flows over the period of time whereas the interest rate is generally charged by the investors by two simple ways.
-The first is simple interest and the second is compound interest.
+- The use of discount rate is complex compared to the interest rate as the discount rate is used in discounted cash flow analysis for calculating the present value of future cash flows over a period of time, whereas the interest rate is generally charged by the investors by two simple ways.
+The first is simple interest, and the second is compound interest.

 |Charged on||Commercial banks /Depository institutions||Borrowers/ Individuals|